20M IoT Devices Putting Enterprises, Homes at Risk

 Amazon and Google voice-activated intelligent personal assistants have created a multibillion-dollar market.
-It is estimated that there are 15 million Amazon Echoes sold and 5 million Google Home devices sold, according to September report by Consumer Intelligence Research Partners (CIRP).
+It is estimated that there are 15 million Amazon Echos sold and 5 million Google Home devices sold, according to a September report by Consumer Intelligence Research Partners (CIRP).
 Additional estimates indicate that more than 128 million Echoes will be installed by 2020 and that they will drive more than $10 billion in revenue for the company by then.

 “Burgeoning demand for digital personal assistants is expanding the avenues by which attackers can infiltrate consumers’ lives to steal personal information and commit fraud,” said Yevgeny Dibrov, CEO of Armis.
 “Consumers and businesses need to be aware how their devices are connecting via Bluetooth, and the networks they may be accessing, in order to take security precautions to protect their information.”

 In addition to Echo and Google-powered smart devices and assistants being present in consumers’ homes around the world, both are making their way into business environments, with usage taking place from the boardroom to the copy room.
 Armis data shows that 82% of its customers have the Amazon Echo in their businesses.
 A 2016 survey from Spiceworks revealed that almost half of IT professionals polled are either using intelligent assistants or will be within three years at their organizations.
-With the increased adoption of the devices, it become all the more critical that they are secured in their interactions.
+With the increased adoption of the devices, it becomes all the more critical that they are secured in their interactions.

 “Rising airborne threats such as BlueBorne and KRACK are a wakeup call to the enterprise that traditional security simply cannot defend against new attack vectors that are targeting IoT and connected devices in the corporate environment,” added Dibrov.
 “Every organization must gain visibility over sanctioned and unsanctioned IoT devices in their environments.
 If they don’t, they’ll be victimized by a breach that can lead to stolen identities for customers and employees, impact their bottom lines, and even cost top executives their jobs.”

 Armis coordinated the disclosed these latest BlueBorne vulnerabilities directly with Google and Amazon ahead of making the discovery publicly known.
-This allowed them to to release appropriate security patches and updates ahead of hackers gaining knowledge of the vulnerabilities.
+This allowed them to release appropriate security patches and updates ahead of hackers gaining knowledge of the vulnerabilities.
 Google has already released patches to its partners to address the BlueBorne vulnerabilities.
 Both Amazon and Google have released security updates to the Echo and Home respectively.
 Updates are automatic and users do not have to do anything to get them.

 Scanning App, Patching Available